Durban Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Durban is situated in or near the subtropical dry forest biome.

-- The mean temperature is 20.5 degrees Celsius (68.8 degrees Fahrenheit).
+- The annual average temperature is 20.5 degrees Celsius (68.8 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 8 °C (14.4°F).
 This indicates that the continentality type is hyperoceanic, subtype barely hyperoceanic.

 - In the winter time records indicate temperatures by day reach 22°C (71.6°F) on average falling to 11.3°C (52.4°F) overnight.

 - In spring time temperatures climb reaching 23.7°C (74.6°F) generally in the afternoon with overnight lows of 16.7°C (62°F).